davidosomething/dotfiles/mac/README.md

 - `Amphetamine` - better than caffeine
 - `Display Menu` - for setting native resolutions on multiple monitors
 - `xcode`
+    - Then run `xcode-select --install` to prompt for CLI tools.

 ### Setup ssh keys